 Set Type of Collation

 When printing several copies of documents, you may need to collate them.
 In printing, collation means gathering and arranging of individual sheets into a pre-determined sequence.
 Basically, collation means sorting individual sheets of printed copies in a particular way.
-Print Conductor can arrange your files in three ways: By pages, By documents, or By sets of documents.
+Print Conductor can collate your files in two ways: By pages or By documents.

 Pages are arranged together – printouts will go page by page: page #1, 1, 1, page #2, 2, 2, page #3, 3, 3 of first document's copies, then the same for the second document, and so on.